Long-lived particle reconstruction downstream of the LHCb magnet: Data-based momentum resolution procedure

 The $f(p,\xi,\eta_1,\eta_2)$ factor is estimated from the ratio of relative momentum uncertainties of the two daughter particles evaluated at $(\xi p,\eta_1)$ and $(p,\eta_2)$, following Eq.~(\ref{eq:feta}).
 The dependence of the relative momentum uncertainty is itself obtained from simulation, binning in momentum and pseudorapidity.
 Since the relative momentum resolution does not depend on the particle mass, protons and pions from both \Lz and \KS decays are combined.
 The two-dimensional binning along with the 68.3\% CL region of the residual distribution in each bin are illustrated in Fig.~\ref{fig:sigmapop_vspeta} (left).

 For $\KS\to\pip\pim$ decays, where the two pions are selected in the same momentum bin, \ie $\xi\approx 1$, it follows $f(p,\xi,\eta_1,\eta_2) \approx 1$ when $\eta_1 \approx \eta_2$.

 The relative resolution $\sigma_{p}/p$ can then be evaluated on an event-by-event basis using the per-bin mass and angular resolutions, the angle $\theta_{12}$, the momentum $p$, the kinematic factors $\xi$ and $\xi_E$, the pseudorapidities $\eta_1$ and $\eta_2$, and the $f(p,\xi,\eta_1,\eta_2)$ ratio evaluated using Eq.~(\ref{eq:feta}) and Fig.~\ref{fig:sigmapop_vspeta} (right).
 Figure~\ref{fig:sigmapoverp_bin3} (left) illustrates the $\sigma_{p}/p$ distributions for the central bins [see Figs.~\ref{fig:mom_res} and~\ref{fig:B0_mom_res} (left)].
 The wider shape and positive tail of the distribution for \Lz decays reflects the larger event-by-event variation of its kinematics with respect to \KS decays.
 An average relative momentum resolution per bin is evaluated using the most probable value of the distribution, with uncertainty determined from the central 68.3\% CL region divided by the square root of the bin yields, added in quadrature to the half difference between the most probable value and the mean of the distribution.
 The broader and more asymmetric distribution for \Lz decays result in larger uncertainties as compared to \KS decays.
 Other sources of uncertainty originated by the propagation of uncertainties on $\sigma_m$ and $\sigma_{\theta_{12}}$, estimated through the method of moments~\cite{rao73}, and the $f(p,\xi,\eta_1,\eta_2)$ statistical uncertainties, are also taken into account and found to be subdominant.
 The final results of the procedure are shown in Figs.~\ref{fig:mom_res} and~\ref{fig:B0_mom_res} (left).
+In these figures, the central values and error bars along the horizontal axis are evaluated as the mean and 68\% CL interval of the momentum distribution in each bin, respectively\footnote{The same procedure is adopted for Figs.~\ref{fig:PeE_MC_data} (left), \ref{fig:helicity_angles_Lambdab}, \ref{fig:PeE_MC_data_B0} (left), and~\ref{fig:helicity_angles_B0}.}.

 The method can be elaborated further to consider a decay chain \mbox{$m \to m_3 \ m_4$}, \mbox{$m_4 \to m_1 \ m_2$}.
 The invariant mass of the first decaying particle reads now

 where $p_3$ and \mbox{$E_3=\sqrt{p_3^2+m_3^2}$} are the momentum and energy of particle 3, and $\theta_{34}$ is the angle between the three-momenta of particles 3 and 4.
 Error propagation assuming that $m_4$ is kinematically (mass) constrained, \ie its value is well defined and has no associated uncertainty, yields